 This is why Labro has created an online tool that allows you to see how various options affect the look of a diamond.
 Labro’s highly qualified staff are available to answer any questions you may have.
 Our goal is to provide you with an exceptional diamond that’s perfect for you.
 As an individual, your tastes and preferences may differ from others, as it should be.

 Learn More and Get Help From Experts

 Learning more about diamonds is easy with Labro.
 Although not all our diamonds fit ideal cut proportions, every one of them is a fine stone, carefully selected by master gemologists.
 Each stone is supplied with its certification from the GIA, but you’ll notice that the GIA doesn’t consider an ideal cut to be particularly important.

 Unless you have already set your heart on a diamond with this characteristic, don’t allow yourself to be persuaded to choose an ideal cut diamond over one you have already seen and liked.
 The brilliance and fire of rare and beautiful diamond does not rely on perfect diamond cut proportions alone.

 Differences between cuts will have some effect on appearance, but in most cases, this will only be discernible when diamonds are viewed out of their setting using specialized equipment.
 A gem-quality diamond is a rare and beautiful stone of great value, regardless of whether it is ideal cut or not.

-Try using our diamond search listing and discover the diamond that’s perfect for you.
 Feel free to contact us if you need a little advice from the experts.
 We are here to help you make the perfect decision based on what you want from a diamond.